Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • fulminant or disseminated pulmonary tuberculosis (in combination with anti-tuberculosis chemotherapy);

-• chronic emphysema of the lungs (resistant to treatment with aminophylline and beta-agonists).
+• chronic pulmonary emphysema (resistant to treatment with aminophylline and beta-agonists).

-When transplanting organs and tissues to prevent and treat transplant rejection (in combination with other immunosuppressive drugs).
+During organ and tissue transplantation to prevent and treat graft rejection (in combination with other immunosuppressive drugs).

 pharmachologic effect

 Prednisolone is a synthetic analogue of the hormones cortisone and hydrocortisone secreted by the adrenal cortex.
-Prednisolone is 4-5 times more potent than cortisone and 3-4 times more potent than hydrocortisone when taken orally.
-Unlike cortisone and hydrocortisone, prednisolone does not cause a noticeable retention of sodium and water and only slightly increases potassium excretion.
+Prednisolone is 4-5 times more active than cortisone and 3-4 times more active than hydrocortisone when used orally.
+Unlike cortisone and hydrocortisone, prednisolone does not cause noticeable sodium and water retention and only slightly increases potassium excretion.

 The drug has a pronounced anti-inflammatory, anti-allergic, anti-exudative, anti-shock, anti-toxic effect.